 Whether you like it or not, writing is a business and you need to treat it as such.
 Yes, we may stroll up to our desks in our PJs or hell, write while still in bed or at some over-priced coffee shop… but it’s still a business.

 So, you want hats? (is the cat picture not enough?)

-Obviously you need to be a writer, you need to learn form and technique.
-Mostly this is done by a) practicing writing over and over b) reading….
-LOTS.
+Obviously, you need to be a writer, you need to learn from and technique.
+Mostly this is done by a) practising writing over and over b) reading… LOTS.
 It’s not enough to just have a great idea, you need to hone that skill.

 Whether you are self-publishing or traditionally publishing YOU need to be editing your novel.
 It needs to go through several “drafts” with you editing.

-No, not just for spelling errors (but that needs to be done too).
-So learn how to edit, learn what it takes to structurally edit your work, copy-edit your work, line edit… see, there are so many types of edits!
+No, not just for spelling errors (but that needs to be done too), learn how to edit, learn what it takes to structurally edit your work, copy-edit your work, line edit… see, there are so many types of edits!

 Not to mention, information changes and you need to keep up-to-date on how companies like Amazon / Bookbub etc work when it comes to authors / ranking / promos or when they have a policy change that might affect you.

 You will be in charge of marketing your book and yourself (yep, ‘You’ the brand is important – check out by Build your brand post).

 That means learning what techniques work, how to build that brand, how to reach out to people without a) spamming them or b) coming across like a self-obsessed asshole.

 And yes, it takes more than just plastering your facebook wall with messages saying “buy my book” which some new authors seem intent on doing as the whole market plan.